 It is possible to relish the profusion of feminist opinion and theory, the energy of the debate that encourages the liberation of intellectual inquiry.
 Some feminist theory and opinion appals me, for instance: second wave feminist theory-critisism that ignors or condemns women (like me) who paint and write in defence of active adult female sexuality and the female gaze.
 But I am a feminist.
 I owe a huge debt to 1960's radical feminist theory and activism, as well as Radicalesbians and the cultural feminism that followed in the 1970's.
+My understanding of the indivisibility of race, class and sex has been transformed by feminism's engagement with what sociologist Deborah K. King describes as "the diverse cultural heritages that affect the lives of many women".
 My feminism combines elements from many different feminist articulations, strands and groupings.

 I learn from different intellectual positions and strong disagreements about important ideas.
 For me consumption has never been negative or passive: buying a fridge, a washing machine, a fishing rod, dress, lipstick or car has always been active, liberating and practical, the pleasurable profit of my labour, albeit in a male dominated work place that still, like capitalism, needs to be negotiated and equalised.
 There is not one favorite feminist theorist whose writing I swallow whole.
 But I am a feminist.
 Unlike being a Marxist or a Darwinist, where you follow one person’s theory, being a feminist is like being an economist.
 Economics is the study of wealth and human behavior and there are many different economic theories often in opposition to each other.
 E.g. John Maynard Keynes, Friedrich Hayek and Milton Friedman.
 Feminism is the study of gender in patriarchy that proposes that women are equal to men - feminism is the politics of human equality which means economic equality as well as sexual equality.
 But there are many different feminist theories, often in opposition to each other.
 Dale Spender’s research and writing has profoundly influenced my thinking, I am mostly a Andrea Dworkinist, I am never a Camille Pagliaist female essentialist (although I admire Paglia’s brilliant prose style) but I am a feminist, a person who advocates for the rights of women.
 Feminism articulates the social and political character of the self and private life and, as Martha Rosler says 'insists on the importance of gender as an absolute social ordering principal and also on the politics of domination in all social life, whether personal or public'.